simonsunnyboy/gen-fsm/README.md

 - The "inside state" function is always exectued beore conditions for any state transitions are checked.
 - The exit function is called upon leaving a certain state on transitions.

-It is recommend to implement these in their own C file, `$NAME_fsm.c`
+It is recommended to implement these in their own C file, `$NAME.c`

 ## Events